EGI-Federation/documentation/content/en/users/online-storage/object-storage/_index.md

 available on the infrastructure.

-First the Openstack environment needs to be properly setup, and for this purpose the `fedcloud` components is quite handy.
+First the Openstack environment needs to be properly setup, and for this purpose the [fedcloud](https://fedcloudclient.fedcloud.eu) client is quite handy.
 For instance to setup the access to the SWIFT endpoint at IFCA-LCG2 via the Pilot VO (vo.access.egi.eu) you can use the `fedcloud openstack` command.
 Start listing the available containers(buckets):

 ```shell
 $ fedcloud openstack --site IFCA-LCG2 --vo vo.access.egi.eu container list